bytecod3/ear-tag/README.md

 Animal exhibit distinct diurnal patterns depending on the time of day[2].
 This means that in the morning and evening they show high activity but during nightime they are ruminating and therefore low activiy.
 To detect the shocks, a High pass filter(HPF) is used to discard all data/noise below a given cutoff frequency.

+#### Complementary filter
-This ear tag uses a simple complemetary filter to do the data cleanup.
+This ear tag uses a simple complemetary filter to do the data cleanup especially when calulating the pitch and roll angles.
 The formula is shown below:

 ```c